[Dedicated to the memory of Dr. Phil Dorin, teacher, mentor and friend.]

 FAIR WARNING!!!
 DANGER WILL ROBINSON!!!
 FAIR WARNING!!!

 Student feedback on this course provides valuable information for continued improvement.
 All students are expected to fairly and thoughtfully complete a course evaluation for this course.
-All course evaluations for the Seaver College of Science and Engineering are administered online through the Blue™ evaluation system.
+All course evaluations for the Seaver College of Science and Engineering are administered online through the Blue evaluation system.
 You will receive several e-mail notifications at your Lion e-mail address when the evaluation form is available near the end of the term.
 You may also access the evaluation form on Brightspace during the evaluation period.
 A few minutes of class time will be reserved for you to complete a course evaluation near the end of the semester.
 Please bring a laptop, smart phone, tablet or other mobile device to class on this date so that you can access the online evaluation platform.

-General StatementLoyola Marymount University is a community dedicated to academic excellence, student-centered education, and the Jesuit and Marymount traditions.
+Loyola Marymount University is a community dedicated to academic excellence, student-centered education, and the Jesuit and Marymount traditions.
 As such, the University expects all members of its community to act with honesty and integrity at all times, especially in their academic work.
 Academic honesty respects the intellectual and creative work of others, flows from dedication and pride in performing one's own best work, and is essential if true learning is to take place.
 As an LMU Lion, by the Lion's Code, you are pledged to join the discourse of the academy with honesty of voice and integrity of scholarship.
-Academic dishonesty will be treated as an extremely serious matter, with severe consequences that can range from receiving no credit for an assignment or test to failing the class, to expulsion.

-For an additional resource, see and the LMU Honor Code and Process
+For an additional resource, see and the LMU Honor Code and Process found at: this link.

 The DSS Office offers resources to enable students with physical, learning, ADD/ADHD, psychiatric disabilities and those on the autism spectrum to achieve maximum independence while pursuing their educational goals.
 Staff specialists interact with all areas of the University to eliminate physical and attitudinal barriers.
 Students must provide documentation for their disability from an appropriate licensed professional.
 Services are offered to students who have established disabilities under state and federal laws.
 We also advise students, faculty and staff regarding disability issues.
 Students who need reasonable modifications, special assistance, academic accommodations or housing accommodations should direct their request to the DSS Office as soon as possible.
 All discussions will remain confidential.